5G-ERA/BED-Workshop/README.md

   provider: Telefonica
   version: '1.0'
 ```
-Keep in mind to maintain the `k8s-cluster-net` property in pai with the name of the network specified while creating the cluster.
+Keep in mind to maintain the `k8s-cluster-net` property in pair with the name of the network specified while creating the cluster.

-Exit the folder and enter `openldap_ns` folder.
+Exit the folder and enter the `openldap_ns` folder.

 Edit the `openldap_nsd.yaml` file to the following contents.